Montecito Italian Palazzo: SFA Design

 The interiors of the 5,800 square-foot home were completed by the interior design firm Smith/Firestone and Associates (SFA Design), a globally successful boutique firm with offices on both coasts.
 At the owner’s request, the designers made no compromises on authenticity or quality.
 SFA took pride in selecting the very best finishes and furnishings for the luxurious interiors.
 Countless bespoke designed details painstakingly layer through the home fully articulating the couple’s vision for their Italian palazzo.
 Art is a focus throughout the estate.
 Custom Murano glass chandeliers shine beneath hand-painted grotesque frescoes on the ceilings.
 Antique tapestries and 19th-century paintings adorn the walls while Florentine statues accent the homes architectural features.
 In the end, the entire estate is a collaborative work of art.

 The great thing about this estate is that even with all the incredible architectural detail, the grand scale chandeliers, and the period antiques throughout, it never feels overly formal or unlivable.
 I love details and ornamentation when handled with discipline in this classical way.
-It doesn’t look period even though it is “historically accurate.”
-The owners wanted their version of an Italian palazzo, and the designers helped them to achieve that in a balanced and thoroughly contemporary way.
+The home doesn’t look period even though it is “historically accurate.”
+The owners desired their version of an Italian palazzo.
+The designers helped them to achieve their vision in a balanced and thoroughly contemporary way.
 The home’s design perfectly reflects the refined lifestyle lived by the owners.

 Custom, hand-blown Murano glass chandeliers from the oldest Murano factory in Italy hang here in the main entrance hall.
 All the lighting in the home is quite spectacular as you will see.
 The inlaid patterns of the marble floors echo the rhythms created with the walls and ceilings.
 Classical design recognizes a formal system governing the interrelations of the parts and the whole.